Dismantling Diet Culture

 "in control" vs "naughty"

-Diet Culture Prioritises Thinness Over Health
+Diet Culture Preferences Thinness Over Health

 Treating weight as the problem and dieting as the solution removes health from the conversation

-Dieting is the strongest predictor of eating disorders.
-While not everyone who diets develops an eating disorder, every person with an eating disorder has engaged in dieting at some point.
-Each dieting attempt increases the risk of eating disorder.
+Each dieting attempt increases the risk of an eating disorder.
 Eating disorders affect people across the weight spectrum, with only about 3% presenting in underweight bodies.

 Rejecting Diet Culture

-A paper by Jaegar and Jovanovki (2024) identified two key themes among women who have rejected diet culture: “diet culture is internalised, dismantling it is personal” and “diet culture is social, relationships are sites of resistance”.
+A paper by Jaegar and Jovanovki (2024) identified two key themes among women who have rejected diet culture:

 Ways to Reject Diet Culture